blu3ming/TryHackMe_Writeups/AgentSudo/AgentSudo.md

     It asks us for a password, so we introduce the last word we get (in the previous step, after decode it).

-    We see that it extracts a hidden message in a txt file, so we open it.
+    We see that it extracts a hidden message to a txt file, so we open it.

     ![16]